-- A. Every 5 years the Fire Department shall review open space areas with the HOA to determine if additional fuel hazard reduction work is necessary. - B. A Notice of Restriction shall be filed with the final subdivision map which stipulates that a Wildfire Fire Safe Plan has been prepared and wildfire mitigation measures must be implemented. - C. The project shall meet all the Public Resource Codes 4290 as amended (the 1991 SRA Fire Safe Regulations- Article 2 Access, Article 3 Signing, Article 4 Water, Article 5 Fuels), County and Fire Department ordinances. - D. A legal entity (HOA, CSD etc.) shall be created with authority for maintaining and enforcing all fuel treatment mitigation measures if homeowners fail to implement or maintain.
-Covenants, Conditions and Restrictions must be developed to ensure the enforcement of the structural Fire Safe regulations. - E. The water hydrant system shall meet the California Fire Code specifications to water volume and pressure. - F. The homeowner/property owner is responsible for any future fire safe or building code changes adopted by the State or local authority when a new building permit is issued. - G. Driveways over 16% grade shall be paved. - H. All driveways must be a minimum of 12 feet wide. - I. All gates must be at least 2 feet wider than the driveway they gate, and 30-feet off of the roadway. - J. Roadway must be post "No Parking". - K. Vegetation on road shoulders shall be maintained annually by June 1.
+- A. Every 5 years the Fire Department shall review open space areas with the HOA to determine if additional fuel hazard reduction work is necessary. - B. A Notice of Restriction shall be filed with the final group rezone map which stipulates that a Wildfire Fire Safe Plan has been prepared and wildfire mitigation measures must be implemented. - C. The project shall meet all the Public Resource Codes 4290 as amended (the 1991 SRA Fire Safe Regulations- Article 2 Access, Article 3 Signing, Article 4 Water, Article 5 Fuels), County and Fire Department ordinances. - D. A legal entity (HOA, CSD etc.) shall be created with authority for maintaining and enforcing all fuel treatment mitigation measures if homeowners fail to implement or maintain.
+Covenants, Conditions and Restrictions must be developed to ensure the enforcement of the structural Fire Safe regulations. - E. The water hydrant system shall meet the California Fire Code specifications to water volume and pressure. - F. The homeowner/property owner is responsible for any future fire safe or building code changes adopted by the State or local authority when a new building permit is issued.

-F. Appendix
+- G. Driveways over 16% grade shall be paved. - H. All driveways must be a minimum of 12 feet wide. - I. All gates must be at least 2 feet wider than the driveway they gate and set back from the road at least 30 feet. - J. Roadway must be posted "No Parking". - K. Vegetation on road shoulders shall be maintained annually by June 1. - L. This development shall be prohibited from installing traffic calming devices such as a dip or bump. - F. Appendix